checkeverything.ch

 4. Swiss participation in international PFAS regulation (REACH, Stockholm Convention, OECD)

-Binding restrictions are implemented through the Chemical Risk Reduction Ordinance (ChemRRV/ORRChim), which already bans individual PFAS uses and transposes EU restrictions step by step.
+Binding restrictions run through the Chemical Risk Reduction Ordinance (ChemRRV/ORRChim), which already bans individual PFAS uses and transposes EU restrictions step by step.

 The EU microplastics restriction under REACH (Regulation (EU) 2023/2055) bans intentionally added microplastics in a series of products from 17 October 2023, with staged transition periods.
 Switzerland transposes the restriction via ChemRRV/ORRChim, so the same categories are affected.

-Pure PFAS film-formers fall under separate restrictions; the EU REACH universal restriction (next section) will provide additional coverage.
+Pure PFAS film-formers fall under separate restrictions; the EU REACH universal restriction (next section) will add further coverage.

-In January 2023, Germany, the Netherlands, Denmark, Sweden and Norway submitted a proposal to the ECHA for a universal PFAS restriction covering around 10,000 substances.
-The procedure (RAC, SEAC, EU Commission) runs through 2024 to 2026 with sector-specific consultations and sector exemptions for uses judged indispensable (semiconductors, medical devices, the hydrogen sector).
+In January 2023, Germany, the Netherlands, Denmark, Sweden and Norway submitted a proposal to the ECHA for a universal PFAS restriction covering around 14,000 substances.
+It is the broadest restriction ever proposed under REACH.
+The process has now reached its decisive phase:

-Swiss side: once an EU restriction enters into force, the FOEN reviews transposition via ChemRRV/ORRChim.
-Stakeholders (Scienceindustries, Swissmem, FH Switzerland) are involved.
+On the Swiss side, once an EU restriction enters into force, the FOEN reviews transposition via ChemRRV/ORRChim, with stakeholders (Scienceindustries, Swissmem, FH Switzerland) involved.

 Consumer Protection: What You Can Do

-We provide no medical recommendations.
-The steps below build on FOEN, FSVO and consumer protection guidance (SKS, Konsumentenforum, FRC, ACSI).
+We give no medical recommendations.
+The steps below build on FOEN, FSVO and consumer-protection guidance (SKS, Konsumentenforum, FRC, ACSI).

-• Products certified BDIH, NaTrue or Ecocert exclude PFAS and microplastics per their standards.
+• Products certified BDIH, NaTrue or Ecocert exclude PFAS and microplastics under their standards.

-• Apps such as ToxFox (BUND, Germany) or CodeCheck (Switzerland) allow barcode scanning in stores.
+• Apps such as CodeCheck (Switzerland) or ToxFox (BUND, Germany) let you scan barcodes in store.

-• Replace non-stick pans with damaged coatings (scratches, chips).
+• Replace non-stick pans once the coating is damaged (scratches, chips).
 Intact pans at moderate heat remain acceptable for home use per FSVO/BfR assessments.

-• Alternatives: stainless steel, cast iron, carbon steel, ceramic coatings (different material profiles).
+• Alternatives: stainless steel, cast iron, carbon steel or ceramic coatings (different material profiles).

-• Food packaging: glass or stainless steel containers for storage; avoid grease-resistant take-away wrappers where possible.
+• Storage: glass or stainless steel containers; avoid grease-resistant take-away wrappers where you can.

 • Baking: unbleached parchment paper or silicone baking mats (no PFAS).